mendicant-original/puzzlenode/README.markdown

 3. Run `bundle install` to install all of the dependencies
 4. Create a `database.yml` file in `config`.
 The `config` directory contains an example `database.yml` for PostgreSQL.
+5. Create an `omniauth.rb` file in `config/initializers`.
+The same directory contains an example `omniauth.rb` file.
-5. Create a `config/initializers/secret_token.rb` file.
+6. Create a `config/initializers/secret_token.rb` file.
 The
    `config/initializers` directory contains an example `secret_token.rb` file with instructions for generating a secret token.
-6. Create and initialize the database:
+7. Create and initialize the database:

 ```bash
 $ rake db:create